Reis-Joao/coding2022assignment/README.txt

 IMPORTANT:

--> In every code, make sure to change your directories.
-Also, in the do files (stata), there are two lines to create a new directory.
-If you already have it, do not run those lines (all the necessary instructions are commented on the .do files themselves).
+-> In every code, make sure to change your directories